 - Prefer face-to-face communication over other methods

-- Try to keep the pace of development constant
+- Try to maintain a constant pace of development.

 - Maintain the quality of the product by paying attention to technical details